1.01. For the purposes of the Decree, the following expressions mean:

 c) issue, when authorized, violation reports related to parking or other violations provided for in any other Act;

 e) supervising the employees of an employer's customer;

-f) patrolling in a motor vehicle, on a bicycle, on horseback or on foot;
+f) patrolling in a motor vehicle, on a bicycle or on foot;

 g) carrying out monitoring work in order to prevent shoplifting;

 i) ensuring, as a school crossing guard, the safety of children at school crossings or at intersections;